caohaisil201/musicplayer/README.md

 # musicplayer
-Music player with HTML, css, Javascript
+Music player for mobile with HTML, CSS, Javascript